Aaron-Zhao123/ELEC50009/lab4/README.md

 Most of the processing for the coursework will use variations of the perform_computation that will be used to send and receive data to and from the NIOS processor.

+> [!NOTE]
+> The minimal example above shows how to build the UART communication between the host and the board.
+> However, the connection is unstable and far from practical use.
+>
+> [This blog](https://tomverbeure.github.io/2021/05/08/Write-Your-Own-C-and-Python-Clients-for-Intel-JTAG-UART-with-libjtag_atlantic.html#introduction) shows a proper way: build a client program using the jtag library.
+The author also wrapped the client in package [intel-jtag-uart](https://pypi.org/project/intel-jtag-uart/).
+You may use this package instead to complete the following task if you find it struggleing.

 ## Task 2: Extend your Lab 3 system

 Use the provided example, and integrate the provided infrastructure with your Lab 3 project (i.e. accelerometer).
 Modify the code so your system can operate between two modes depending on the command received by the host: